tikv/rfcs/text/2020-01-30-key-spaces.md

 The upgrade path is a little complicated and might be confusing.
-Teaching users to use this new feature and attempting to integrate it into client libraries will take effort. key space overwriting is still possible by accidentally copy & pasting a key space name to a new application instead of creating a new one.
+Teaching users to use this new feature and attempting to integrate it into client libraries will take effort. key space overwriting is still possible until auth is implemented.

 ## Alternatives